shliamin/Rails-Longest-Word-Game/README.md

 - Enter the longest word you can form using the given letters.
 - Submit the word to see your score.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or feedback, please contact shliamin@example.com.